 Lisbon is such a foodie destination as they offer loads of traditional food as well as more refined dishes and fusion restaurants.

-A trip to Lisbon isn’t complete without trying Pastais de Nada (traditional Portuguese custard tarts); crispy golden puff pastry filled with a thick sweet custard.
+A trip to Lisbon isn’t complete without trying Pastais de Nata (traditional Portuguese custard tarts); crispy golden puff pastry filled with a thick sweet custard.
 Definitely go to the cafe Pasteis De Belém (in Belém mentioned above) as this is where they originated from so are the best ones around!

 Unfortunately I didn’t find vegan ones but apparently there are some places that do them!